 How to choose the right tool for your needs

 Each organization's incident response needs will certainly be unique.
-But just because an incident response tool seems to fit the bill now, that doesn't mean that it will over the long haul.
+But just because an incident response tool seems to fit the now, that doesn't mean that it will over the long haul.
 There are many considerations and questions to ask before investing time, money and effort into these products.
 The most important thing is to understand the challenges and risks the business is trying to address.
 Rather than simply procuring incident response tools that may or may not be what the organization needs, the security team must determine what's best for the business.
 This involves asking questions such as:

 - What is the organization trying to accomplish?
 What requirements need to be met to reach these goals?